NREL/resstock/measures/ResStockArguments/README.md

 **Wall: Siding Type**

 The siding type of the walls.
 Also applies to rim joists.
-If not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-walls'>HPXML Walls</a>) is used.
+If auto or not provided, the OS-HPXML default (see <a href='https://openstudio-hpxml.readthedocs.io/en/v1.8.1/workflow_inputs.html#hpxml-walls'>HPXML Walls</a>) is used.

 - **Name:** ``wall_siding_type``
 - **Type:** ``Choice``